AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - VoodooI2C for trackpad (works without need for GPIO pinning) and touchscreen.
 - VoodooRMI for some improvements: better trackpoint, no trackpad lag with trackpoint buttons.
 - YogaSMC for most Fn keys and other functionality.
-- Pen doesn't have pressure detection.
+- Pen doesn't have pressure detection with VoodooI2C.
+There are third-party drivers.
 - Middle trackpoint key works only as middle mouse button.
-Unclear if it can be switched to scroll.
+See [acidanthera/bugtracker#2263](https://github.com/acidanthera/bugtracker/issues/2263).
 - Several keys require (re)mapping.
 Some Fn keys work even outside of OS, most will require YogaSMC and BrightnessKeys.

 VoodooRMI requires *only* VoodooRMI, RMII2C and bundled VoodooInput kexts.
 No VoodooSMBus parts.
-See kexts part of readme.
+See kexts part of [README.md](../README.md).

 ## Pen